 Similar test have been conducted in the U.S., most notably Verizon Wireless' use of LTE technology to "broadcast" event surrounding the NFL Super Bowl in February.
 Those results have never been made public.
 Also, Qualcomm infamously failed at a very similar experiment several years ago with FLO TV.
 Most commercial TV stations in the U.S. currently operate in the 700 MHz UHF band and use the ATSC broadcast standard.

+LTE technology could be a viable alternative for traditional broadcasters as well as new players looking to launch new types of wireless video services.
 According to a company press release, Nokia is conducting these latest field experiments (which began transmissions in early July) in Munich in the hopes of finding out if broadcasting video over the air using mobile LTE technology could be a viable alternative to traditional broadcasters as well as new players looking to launch new types of video services.

 The trial is using evolved Multimedia Broadcast/Multicast Service (eMBMS) software running in Nokia Flexi Multiradio 10 Base Stations (which are already deployed in many LTE networks worldwide).
 The Nokia Networks LTE equipment is deployed at four sites of the Bavarian broadcast company, Bayerischer Rundfunk, in Northern Munich.
 A "high performance" optical transport network is being used to connect the sites in a SFN configuration.